Join us on a 4 Day Olympic National Park Backpack Trip

 Olympic National Park (ONP) is a spectacular sample of the great natural beauty that abounds in the North West US.
 Blemish-less nature formed by verdant rainforests, pristine lakes, and alpine terrain provides for a favorite backpacking destination of outdoor enthusiasts.

-Miyar will take you on four days of unmitigated serenity in this backpacking adventure rated as easy to moderate.
+Miyar will take you on four days of unmitigated serenity in Olympic National Park backpacking trip adventure rated as easy to moderate.
 We will be following the High Divide Loop trail exploring over 18 miles and gaining a net elevation of 3,590 ft at our highest point.
 We will start at the Sol Duc trailhead and move counter-clockwise past the Sol Duc falls, several beautiful lakes and verdant rain forests.
 We will also partake some glorious views Mount Olympus from vantage points on our way.
 We will be hiking in August when nature and visibility can be expected to be at their best.

 Glorious scenery notwithstanding, we will use the excursion as an opportunity to pick up and practice essential outdoor and backpacking skills.
 We would be working on different aspects like packing, camping, equipment, environmental responsibility and safety for a backcountry trip.

 - How to pack